-1 scholarship from the Ernesto Illy Foundation for the Master's in Coffee Economics and Sciences (2012)
+1 student to Master in Coffee Economics and Sciences (2013)

 ETHIOPIA

 Germplasm project in Ethiopia.
 In collaboration with the University of Addis Ababa and Universität Bonn, the Ernesto Illy Foundation sponsors a project for the study and in situ conservation of the Arabica coffee germplasm in the country's primary forests.
 The project began in 2010 and will last five years